Pop Up Projects

-The Bradford-based arts organisation will use investment to launch a pioneering residential arts training programme.
+The Bradford-based arts organisation used investment to launch a pioneering residential arts training programme.

 |Region:||Yorkshire and the Humber|

 Since opening for investments in summer 2015, the Arts Impact Fund has built a varied portfolio of investments with different risk and social impact profiles.
 It has been our hope that, where our lending limits and investment guidelines allow, we support not only well-established institutions but grassroots organisations with entrepreneurial spirit and ambition to grow their operational reach and impact sustainably.
 We are delighted to announce we have added Fuse Art Space, an innovative grassroots arts organisation based in Bradford, to our portfolio.
 Fuse is an example of how an organisation can boldly capitalise on its creative credentials to move closer to financial sustainability.

 Fuse is a volunteer-led art gallery and performance venue founded by James Birchall and Sarah Faraday based in a converted retail unit on Bradford’s high street.
 Part of a wider commercial development that had failed to attract new businesses to the area, James and Sarah saw the space as an opportunity to bring ground-breaking art to the heart of Bradford, making it more accessible to local communities and helping to revive the town’s struggling northern quarter.